Supa Team 4: Production

 In April 2019, Netflix announced that Supa Team 4 had begun production, and said it joined their "growing slate of original animated programming" designed for families and kids.
 It was said to draw visual inspiration from "retro-’90s R&B and hip hop girl groups."

 In May 2023, it was announced that Anthony Silverston, Mike Buckland, Tom van Waveren, Edward Galton, and Amy Keating Rogers would be executive producers, along with Ciara Breslin as producer.
 The series is produced by Ciara Breslin, Cake Entertainment, Triggerfish Animation Studios and French studio Superprod Studio.
 In June 2023, the series was described as being eight-parts long, and featuring actors such as John Kani, Pamela Nomvete, Nancy Sekhokoane, and Sparky Xulu.
 It was also stated that the series would be dubbed into isiZulu, and have Zambian rapper and singer-songwriter Sampa the Great, creating the theme song, with the help of her production company, Mag44.

 It was released on July 20, 2023, on Netflix.
 The second season premiered on December 21, 2023.
+As of December 2025, no news about a third season has been announced.